gw-ece1125-f2015/lab04/README.md

 # Lab 4

 An associative array (or dictionary) is an abstract data type that maps input keys to output values (for example: names to telephone numbers, or words to definitions).
-In this assignment, you will create an associative array to store keys and values with a simple singly linked­list implementation.
+In this assignment, you will create an associative array to store keys and values with a simple singly linked-list implementation.

 You will use the following definition of a linked list node: